arsmoriendy/htfs/README.md

-# htfs - Hash-Tag File System
+# PreTFS - Prefix-Tag File System

 > [!warning]
-> htfs is in early stages of development, and not suitable for daily use
+> PreTFS is in early stages of development, and not suitable for daily use

 Prefixed tag based, hierarchic file system.